KristianHolsheimer/keras-gym/doc/environments/index.rst

 ============

-The environments included in here are typically those that depend on the specific structure of the scikit-gym package.
+The environments included in here are typically those that depend on the specific structure of the keras-gym package.
 In particular, the first such environment we include is the :class:`ConnectFour
-<skgym.environments.ConnectFour>`, which requires the definition of an
+<keras_gym.environments.ConnectFour>`, which requires the definition of an
-adversary policy, for which we use the skgym convention.
+adversary policy, for which we use the keras_gym convention.

 .. toctree::